kvutien/Project-steve_b/README.md

 ## Contents of this repository
 This is a Flutter project, compatible Android and iOS.
 Here is how to install Flutter if you want to improve on the app.

+The code is inspired from the example given in [https://inappwebview.dev/docs/in-app-webview/basic-usage/](https://inappwebview.dev/docs/in-app-webview/basic-usage/)

 More ...